mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 56:36

-So, there are three important points: samadhi, egolessness, and no design on becoming Buddha, no design of expecting reward.
+So, there are three important points: *samadhi*, *egolessness*, and *no design on becoming Buddha*, no design of expecting reward.
 Those three points are very important.

 Egolessness: that is to regulate the mind.
 How to regulate the mind?
 Egolessness.
 How to practice egolessness?
 Throw yourself away.
 In other words, offer yourself into zazen.
 How can you do that?
 By the help of samadhi, one-pointedness.
 With wholeheartedness, you can do it, very naturally.

-If you really want to accomplish one thing which you want to do, you have to cut off all involvements and all affairs.
+So if you really want to accomplish one thing which you want to do, you have to cut off “all involvements and all affairs.”
 In other words, make arrangement.
-The young kids are listening to the radio and also studying and also trying to accomplish one thing; it seems to be good, but it's not the real achievement or accomplishment of doing one thing that you want to do.
-So if you really want to accomplish one thing with wholeheartedness, it is very natural that you keep away, you make arrangement of circumstances.
+The young kids are listening to the radio and also studying and also trying to accomplish one thing – it seems to be good, but it's not the real accomplishment of doing one thing that you want to do.
+So if you really want to accomplish one thing with wholeheartedness, it is very natural that you make arrangement of circumstances.
 This is a very natural attitude to our life.
 That's why Dogen Zenji says, “Cease all involvement.
 Throw away all affairs.”
-Don't worry about a certain sound of the cars; throw it away.
+Don't worry about a certain sound of the cars; throw [it] away.

-How can you throw away?
-Simplify.
+How can you throw away? *Simplify*.
 You should simplify your activity.
 [Simplify the relationship with] subject and object.
-See the relationship simplified between you and zazen, or study, or playing guitar, or whatever.
+See the relationship simplified between you and zazen, or study, or playing guitar, or whatever. [...]
 How can you simplify?
-Let's practice samadhi.
+Let's practice *samadhi*.
 Samadhi is one-pointedness.
-If you come from one-pointedness, there is egolessness.
+If you practice one-pointedness, there is *egolessness*.
 Let egolessness simplify your life.

-Manifest simplicity, simplify your life; because then you can offer yourself to the object: zazen, or study, et cetera.
+Manifest simplicity, simplify your life.
+Because [then] you can offer yourself to the object: zazen, or study, et cetera.
 And then, completely simplified, unified, that is what is called *harmonious*.

 Or *regulating*; we use the term regulating. *Regulating* is not to destroy, not to move from one to another.
-Regulating means that you know all things, many things around us.
-First, accept them, and then, how to *arrange* them; how to use the circumstances, the sensory system, movement system, and also the brain-nerve system, whatever it is.
+Regulating means [that you know] all things, many things around us.
+First, accept them, and then, how to *arrange* them; how to use the circumstances, the sensory system, movement system, and guts, and also the brain-nerve system, whatever it is.
 And then, let's sit down in the core of your total personality.
-That is Buddha Nature.
+That is buddha nature.
 And then this total personality, which is called Buddha, is completely perfect and all-pervading.
 Dogen Zenji says, “The origin of the way is perfect and all-pervading.”

-[It is] manifesting the original nature of existence.
-If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain system, nervous system, very naturally you can practice samadhi, you can offer yourself into [zazen], and you can practice egolessness.
+And also, “manifesting the original nature of existence.”
+If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain [and] nervous system, very naturally you can practice samadhi, you can offer yourself into [zazen], and you can practice egolessness.
 And also, you can do something without any design on expecting a reward.
 That is perfect, harmonious life.
 That is peaceful life.

-#### 1:02:05

-And then, even though you don't understand, your total personality is perfectly peaceful, harmonious.
+And then, even though you don't understand, total personality is perfectly peaceful, harmonious.
 How?
 This is *belief*.
 Belief really helps your activities, your practice.

 So I told you three important points, but there are four important points.
 First, *belief*.
 That is *faith*.
 Faith is total acceptance that your original, total personality is perfectly peaceful, harmonious.
 That is a huge tree.
-When you are there, you are saved; and you grow, very naturally.
+When you are there, you are saved.
+And, you grow, very naturally.
 This is faith.

 And then, if you are under the huge tree, and saved, at that time that is called *salvation*.
 If salvation is experienced directly, that is [enlightenment](glossary#enlightenment).

 How can you experience enlightenment?
-Well first, practice egolessness.
+Well, first, practice egolessness.
 How can you practice egolessness?
 Samadhi; one-pointedness.
 And then, just do it.
 And then if you just do it, there is no design on expecting any reward.
 Just do it; that is *shikantaza*.

 That is really helpful.
 That is really a way of helping people: offering your merit, the merit of your practice, to all sentient beings.

 According to a narrow understanding of human life, first you cut off the root of your weeds, [then] you want to be happy.
-That's nice; but it is a narrow understanding – because you cannot completely cut off the weeds.
+That's nice; but it is a narrow understanding.
+Because you cannot completely cut off the weeds.
 You cannot destroy weeds.
 Weeds grow any time, anywhere.
 So the important point is arrangement of our circumstances: how to use the weeds.
 Even the weeds are nothing but being, which is helping all sentient beings.

 #### 1:05:26

-So, that is the conclusion of the main subject in *Fukanzazengi*.
+So, that is the conclusion of the main subject in [*Fukanzazengi*].
 That's why Dogen Zenji says that if you do zazen according to what he mentions, very naturally the dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
-That is the meaning of the zazen [we always do].
+That is really our zazen.
+We always [do this].

-If you believe by the zazen that “I should be happy,” or “I want to do something,” this is not real practice.
-You never find peace and harmony this way, because if you believe that, then zazen is always something far from you.
-And not only zazen: you accept yourself as an unhappy person.
-So you yourself are also a person far from the real person, [if you are] opposed to happiness or unhappiness.
-That's why it's pretty difficult for people to deal with you, and also it's very difficult for you to deal with zazen and whatever you do.
+If you believe that by the zazen “I should be happy,” or “I want to do something,” this is not real practice.
+You never find peace and harmony [this way].
+Because if you believe that, zazen is always something far from you.
+And not only zazen – you accept yourself as sort of an unhappy person.
+So you yourself are also a person far from the real person, opposed to happiness or unhappiness.
+That's why it's pretty difficult for people to deal with you, and also it's very difficult [for you] to deal with zazen and whatever you do.
 So, that is not the practice for us.

 #### 1:07:20 end of recording